Wade (folklore): Wade in Chaucer

 It is clear that, in this context, Wade's boat is being used as a sexual euphemism.
 However, it is debatable whether this single indirect reference can be taken to demonstrate fertility aspects are a part of his character.

+Wade is also mentioned in Chaucer's poem Troilus and Criseyde (Book 3, line 614), when Pandarus tells the "tale of Wade" to Criseyde.

 Guingelot

 Thomas Speght, an editor of Chaucer's works from the end of 16th century, made a passing remark that "Concerning Wade and his bote called Guingelot, and also his strange exploits in the same, because the matter is long and fabulous, I pass it over" There may have been widespread knowledge of Wade's adventure in his time, but it has not been transmitted to the present day, and subsequent commentators have deplored Speght's omission.
 "Wingelock" is Skeat's reconstructed Anglicized form of the boat's name.
 (Note: Skeat objects to Michel's conjecture that the name reduces to Ganglate "going slowly".)

 The boat's name closely resembles Gringolet, the name of Sir Gawaine's horse.
 Gollancz tries to make a reconstruction on the Germanic origins of the name.
 Still, it is based on a lot of assumptions: that Wade's boat was a winged boat, whose Germanic name was Wingalet or Wingalock, confused with Wade's son Wayland's feathered flying contraption.
 And while he concedes that the better form of the horse's name is "Guingelot" without the "r", he was dismissive of the view the name was of Celtic in origin, as expressed by Gaston Paris.